 - Travel All Russia offers a 12-day Russia Northern Lights tour.

 - Baltic Travel Company also offers a 11-day tour, Christmas Lights & Polar Nights

 Have other questions about seeing the northern lights in Russia?
-Let us know in the comments.
+Let me know in the comments.